pwinning1991/sre_code_challenge/ReadMe.md

 5. MYSQL_ROOT_PASSWORD
 6. MYSQL_PORT='3306'

+This was created and tested with python 3.7.3, running docker-compose up once you have set the above environment variables should bring up both the db and front end flask app

 ### For deploying to Kubernetetes
 1. See the ReadMe in eks_init_scripts directory for bootstraping the cluster
 2. Change any values you want in the values.yaml within the flaskapp helm chart